Maz Kanata: The Rise of Skywalker (2019)

 Maz appears in a minor role in Star Wars: The Rise of Skywalker, with Nyong'o reprising the role.
 She is shown being a part of the Resistance, helping them prepare for war.
 She is present in most scenes with Leia, who appeared using unused footage from The Force Awakens; Maz's main purpose in the film is to explain Leia's actions and mourn her upon her death.
 In the celebrations at the end of the film, Maz gives Chewbacca Han's old medal, a callback to the final scene of A New Hope in which Luke and Han received awards and Chewbacca did not.

 Animated series

 Lego Star Wars (2016)

-Maz appears in the short form computer animated series Lego Star Wars: The Resistance Rises in the 2016 episode "Hunting for Han".
+Maz appears in the short form animated series Lego Star Wars: The Resistance Rises in the 2016 episode "Hunting for Han".
 The character also appeared in the Lego Star Wars: The Freemaker Adventures episode The Test.